 Green and gold are a classic pairing in both traditional and contemporary spaces.
 Gold accented furniture looks beautiful next to green upholstered furniture.
 Green painted walls provide an excellent backdrop for gold framed art, mirrors or lighting fixtures to really shine.

 Green + Red

-Green and red are complimentary colors, which make them a natural pairing.
+Green and red are complementary colors, which make them a natural pairing.
 They are both rich and vibrant colors and work best when paired as accents colors in a room.
 However, to pair red and green as the main colors in a space, vary their shades and add in a third color to create balance.
 Light beige provides a nice backdrop for rusty shades of red and deeper green accents.

 Green + Black

 Black is a perfect accent to green.
 However, green and black can make a room feel heavy if not balanced properly.
 That's not necessarily a decorating no-no. Some people thrive in dark, muted surroundings.
 For a more neutral, livable color combination, use the 60-30-10 rule to keep black from overwhelming the space.
 Start with 60% a light neutral color such as white, 30% green accents or one statement furniture piece and 10% black in small accessories like picture frames and side tables.

 Green + Gray

 Green and gray create well-balanced rooms.
 Lighter greens or greens that have gray undertones provide just enough contrast when paired with gray furniture or accessories in order to build depth and warmth in a room.
 On the other hand, brighter greens can liven up a gray room or piece of furniture through the use of accessories such as pillows, art or accent pieces.

 Green is associated with the heart chakra; the energy centers within the body that help regulate all processes.